-The furore may have settled but for a moment one of Malaysia’s favourite dishes made headlines when certain British MasterChef judges made less than complimentary comments about a competitor’s dish.
-Rendang is a traditional Malay dish made with coconut, lemongrass, galangal, kaffir lime leaves, garlic, ginger and chilli amongst other fragrant spices.
+Remember the furore that happened when one of Malaysia’s favourite dishes made headlines when certain British MasterChef judges made less than complimentary comments about a competitor’s dish early last year?
+If you're still unsure what it is, rendang is a traditional Malay dish made with coconut, lemongrass, galangal, kaffir lime leaves, garlic, ginger and chilli amongst other fragrant spices.
 Beef and chicken are the meats of choice, and you can have with mushroom or tofu for the vegetarian version.

 Head to these KL restaurants for a taste of a real rendang dish.

 This may be a restaurant chain but if you’re looking for a quick, hearty and reasonably priced local meal in a shopping centre, you can’t go wrong with Madam Kwan’s.
 The rendang here is made with beef and is part of their famous Nasi Bojari, which is a dish comprising tri-coloured rice, assam prawns, a deep-fried chicken drumstick and beef rendang (not fried) – a perfect Malaysian combination.

 Various locations including KLCC, Bangsar Shopping Centre, Pavilion KL, Mid Valley Megamall.

 One of the stalwarts of the Malay fine dining scene, Bijan ('sesame' in Malay) has been open since 2003 and is known for its traditional dishes cooked the proper way.
 Here the Rendang Tok has beef as its main ingredient and it is slow-cooked to ensure the meat is very tender.
 The restaurant prides itself on using the freshest of produce, no MSG and stays true to its provincial culinary roots.